apertureless/vue-chartjs/website/src/migration-guides/index.md

 ```

 If you are experiencing this problem with Jest, you should follow [this doc](https://jestjs.io/docs/ecmascript-modules) to enable ESM support.
 Or, we can recommend you migrate to [Vitest](https://vitest.dev/).
 Vitest has ESM support out of the box and [has almost the same API as Jest](https://vitest.dev/guide/migration.html#migrating-from-jest).
 [Here is our example of migration](https://github.com/reactchartjs/react-chartjs-2/commit/7f3ec96101d21e43cae8cbfe5e09a46a17cff1ef).

+#### v5.1

+Chart.js v4.1 and vue-chartjs v5.1 have restored the CommonJS support.

 ### API changes